Integrating Career Awareness into the ABE & ESOL Classroom

 This Career Awareness Guide is designed for teachers and counselors in ASE, ABE, ESOL, and College Transition programs to help students understand the critical link between education and careers.
 The curriculum is divided into four sections:

 - Self-exploration (skills, values, experience, interests, education)

 - Occupational exploration (occupational and job profiles, informational interviews, career and job fairs, and labor market information)

 Each section is divided into lessons.
-Each lesson outlines the Topic Learning Objectives, Materials Needed, Vocabulary, and Extension Activities.
+Each lesson outlines the topic learning objectives, materials needed, vocabulary, and extension activities.
 The lessons are very diverse in that they address targeted skills and knowledge needed to complete the activity as well as vary the learning style.
 Teachers and counselors are encouraged to work as a team to implement the curriculum across the program.
-The language level of the lesson activities is designed to be accessible for an ESOL SPL 4-5.
+The language level of the lesson activities is designed to be accessible for an ESOL Student Performance Level 4-5.
 All activities are flexible, as is the structure of the curriculum, so that it may be customized for students' needs and purposes.

 The curriculum is clearly organized with extra copy-ready handouts.
 It was field tested with pilot participants, which included a professional development model featuring a sustained process of study, planning, and implementing activities with the support of a group of peers and experts.

 Workforce Education Collection Expert Review